wright-group/phasematching_calc/docs/examples.rst

 .. image:: Figure_4.png

-Note that the bottom left data points are unplotted.
-Iterations have proceeded beyond the estimated amount so that it could not find a solution.
-The expected w3 colors range from 18000 cm-1 at right to almost 30000 cm-1 at left, suggesting a very large change of colors required that may obviate the method or require some additional laser modification for assistance.
+The expected w3 colors range from 18000 cm-1 at right to almost 19000 cm-1 at left, suggesting a very large change of colors required that may obviate the method or require some additional laser modification for assistance.

 **Example 5**.
 A delta t check of the inputs in a thick sample between two caf2 windows.
 A thick (1 mm) sample of